FoBM Events & News

 Black Mountain Spring Ramble

 Dr Nancy Burbidge was a botanist and conservationist, the Curator Herbarium Australiense and a Senior Research Scientist, CSIRO.
-She was a keen leader of numerous weekend walks and initiated the Spring Wildflower Rambles on Black Mountain.
+She was a keen leader of numerous weekend walks and initiated the Spring Wildflower Rambles on Black Mountain through the National Parks Association.
 Nancy handed the walk tradition to George Chippendale, also a Botanist, who continued that tradition for many years.
 When George retired from guiding the walks, he handed over to Jean Geue.
-The walk is currently run by Friends of Black Mountain
+The walk is currently run by Friends of Black Mountain.

 FoBM Newsletters